 Crohn’s disease (CD) is an inflammatory bowel disease (IBD) that causes chronic inflammation of any site in the gastrointestinal tract, but most commonly affects the small intestine and beginning of the large intestine.
-It is estimated that in 2015 there were 3.1 million U.S. adults with a diagnosis of IBD.1 In North America, CD has a slightly lower prevalence than Ulcerative colitis, which is the other type of IBD.2
+According to the CDC, 3.1 million U.S. adults have a diagnosis of IBD.1 In North America, CD has a slightly lower prevalence than Ulcerative colitis, which is the other type of IBD.
+2

 Mechanism of Action

 S1P1 mediates the transit of T cells from lymph nodes into circulation and, as a result, the migration of T cells to tissues to release inflammatory mediators.6-10 CBP-307 causes T cells to internalize S1P1, trapping T cells inside the lymph nodes and preventing them from migrating to sites of inflammation.CBP-307 has high potency and selectivity11 and is designed to be the most potent modulator of the S1P1 drug class, if approved.
 CBP-307 has no significant activity for S1P3, a receptor subtype with known safety concerns, and significantly lower potency for S1P4 and S1P5 than S1P1.